2023 Chinese balloon incident: Flight path

 According to U.S. intelligence and retrospective analysis of satellite images, the balloon was tracked near Hainan island of China as early as January 15.
 (Note: Reports of its detection near Hainan came out after the balloon was shot down.)
 It was able to change its altitude before entering the Pacific Ocean, where officials believe it was blown off-course.
 Retired NASA engineer Rodger Farley told the New York Times that winter winds may vary too little in direction to allow for course corrections.

 The balloon entered U.S. airspace above the Aleutian Islands on January 28, 2023, then moved across Alaska, and entered Canadian airspace over the Yukon and Northwest Territories on January 30, 2023.
 After flying southeast over British Columbia, the balloon re-entered the U.S. in northern Idaho on January 31 and Montana on February 1, where it was spotted over Billings.
 Montana is the location of multiple intercontinental ballistic missile installations, such as Malmstrom Air Force Base, causing suspicion that the balloon had been launched to surveil said nuclear installations.
 The U.S. ground-based intercontinental nuclear arsenal is composed of about 400 LGM-30 Minuteman III missiles deployed around Malmstrom AFB in Montana, Minot AFB in North Dakota, and Francis E. Warren AFB in Wyoming.
 Meteorologist Dan Satterfield calculated a possible trajectory along this path using the HYSPLIT atmospheric model, consistent with data on prevailing westerlies from China to Montana.
 The balloon was spotted above northwest Missouri, near Kansas City, on February 3, and subsequently passed near Whiteman Air Force Base, which houses nuclear-capable Northrop Grumman B-2 Spirits.

 According to some U.S. officials, China attempted to speed up the balloon, after its presence became known to the public, in order for it to exit U.S. airspace more quickly.
 Other officials reported that the balloon loitered near sensitive military sites and made multiple passes under control.
 Experts interviewed by Time said that the balloon traveled much farther than a typical weather balloon would and Chinese officials should not be surprised that it would eventually reach the contiguous United States or be detected.
 The balloon flew at an altitude of 60000 ft.
-In comparison, business jets can reach 51000 ft, commercial airliners can reach 45000 ft, and the SR-71 (a now-retired American surveillance plane) had reached 90000 ft.
+In comparison, business jets can reach 51000 ft, commercial airliners can reach 45000 ft, and the SR-71 (a now-retired American surveillance plane) has reached 90000 ft.